SassConf/2015-austin-speaker-cfp/selection-process.md

 After submissions close, the Speaker team will review and select submissions.
 We aim for you to have 3-4 months advance notice.

+_We'll be posting more details about the speaker selection process and selection teams soon!_